Missouri Option Program

 How does the Missouri Option Program benefit a school?

 School Districts approved by DESE to participate in the Missouri Option Program can continue to receive average daily attendance funds for the participating students.
-Additionally, students remain in school and are not required to dropout when it is time to take the GED Tests.
+Additionally, students remain in school and are not required to dropout when it is time to take the HiSET Tests.
 Once the school district issues a High School diploma, participants are then counted as graduates.

 Note: A credential that includes the word "diploma" will be awarded.
 The school district issues a "regular" High School Diploma (the same as awarded to all students by local boards of education).